 - We will go to the Recycle Bin and find out the deleted Excel workbook.

 - We will then right-click on the name of the workbook.
 A menu will appear.
 We will click on the Restore option to restore the file.

-🎯 Always backup your important Excel workbook in another drive of your computer or a cloud file backup system like Google Drive or OneDrive.
-If you accidentally delete a workbook or worksheet you can always recover them using the backup.
+🎯 Always back up your important Excel workbook on another drive of your computer or a cloud file backup system like Google Drive or OneDrive.
+If you accidentally delete a workbook or worksheet, you can always recover it using the backup.

-🎯 If you permanently deleted a file, you can recover them using a trusted and reliable data recovery software.
+🎯 If you permanently delete a file, you can recover it using trusted and reliable data recovery software.

 In this article, we have learned how to undo deleted sheet in Excel.
-I hope from now on you can undo delete sheet in Excel very easily.
-However, if you have any queries or recommendations about this article, please do leave a comment below.
-Have a great day!!!
+I hope from now on, you can undo delete sheet in Excel very easily.
+However, if you have any queries or recommendations about this article, please leave a comment below.
+Have a great day!!